- Improvement of Customer Satisfaction

 Universal Design

-In the society in which we live, there are people of different ages, gender, races, and religions, and persons with disabilities.
+In our society, there are people of different ages, genders, races, and religions, as well as persons with disabilities.

 Toshiba Group is promoting universal design (UD) in order to contribute to the realization of a society where everyone can live at ease and in comfort, regardless of these differences.